U of T values the contributions of faculty and staff.

 We extend our appreciation through a variety of awards.

-What is Recognition at U of T?
+What recognition means at U of T

 Any word or deed towards making someone feel appreciated and valued for their contribution to the institution.

 Formal recognition programs, which are structured with scheduled activities or events with specific criteria, are used to recognize team or individual contributions and accomplishments.
 For example, the Excellence Through Innovation Award celebrates the significant efforts of staff’s advancement of the University’s strategic objectives and provides an opportunity to share these best practices across the University.

 Informal recognition acknowledges day-to-day accomplishments in the workplace through gestures of appreciation, communication and/or feedback.
 This type of recognition provides the foundation for formal recognition.
 The True Blue Award was designed to showcase and acknowledge our staff and faculty who are loyal and committed to making this University a great place to be.
 They are true-blue.

 Recognition is an important because it:

 - Fosters pride about being a part of U of T